gary-crowe/bingo/working_sol/README.md

 tickets (3x9).
 These are passed back to the client as an object.
 The object is parsed and converted to a flattened list of all the balls.
 The flask app then prints them in tables to represent the bingo tickets.

 ## To fix.
-1. The numpy command doesn't return 6 bingo tickets that follow the rules for bingo tickets.
-This routine needs to be changed to generate 6, English style bing tickets.

-2. Not sure a flattened array is the right idea for the ticket storage.
+1. Not sure a flattened array is the right idea for the ticket storage.
 How will I check and mark off the tickets?

-3. Instructions for firing up mysql as a container.
+2. Instructions for firing up mysql as a container.